Dig-A-Hash/bitcoin-node-hub/README.md

 ## Data Flow

-This app runs an API that will make clear text http calls to the bitcoin-cli running on a Bitcoin Node.
+This app runs a server-side API that will make clear text http calls to the bitcoin-cli running on a Bitcoin Node.

-Important: Connecting to Bitcoin Nodes over the internet is very insecure due to making clear-text http API calls to each node.
-Consider modern encryption for connecting to nodes securely, like:
+**Important**: Connecting to Bitcoin Nodes over the internet is very insecure due to making clear-text http API calls to each node.
+This will expose the credentials to your node unless you encrypt the traffic yourself.
+Bitcoin Nodes do not support SSL/TLS at the server.
+Therefore other forms of modern encryption for connecting to nodes securely, like:

 - Stunnel or nginx as a reverse proxy to wrap RPC in TLS.
-- SSH tunneling for secure local access.
+- SSH tunneling for secure access.
 - Third-party tools like RPC over Tor.
 - VPN